top of page

 To start with the unwanted side of the spectrum, I never thought I would see Raccoons, especially at the Toronto Zoo, which left me questioning the worth of my admission.
 I was only used to witnessing these procuring through our garbage, while having a moment to capture and study them, when not under the cast for strange half-eaten food, they are surprisingly admirable.

-Wildlife Photography by Blake Ferguson depicts a Qinling Panda eating bamboo from the Central Chinese Mountains captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a Qinling Panda eating bamboo from the Central Chinese Mountains captured at the Toronto Zoo in Ontario, Canada.

 Qinling Panda from Central China Eating Bamboo - Wildlife Photography by Blake Ferguson - Toronto Zoo

-Grizzly Bear Sleeping at the Toronto Zoo — Nature Photography by Blake Ferguson — Ontario, Canada
+Grizzly Bear Sleeping at the Toronto Zoo - Wildlife Photography by Blake Ferguson - Ontario, Canada

 These questions carried while composing photographs through fences and barriers at the Toronto Zoo.
 These physical limitations mirrored my inner tension, feeling restricted not only by the enclosures but also by the uncertainty of what role I played in the broader ethical conversation.